mns54/mns54.github.io/_pages/about.md

 ## Research

 ### Work in Progress
-* Productivity Reallocation and Markups in a Collusive and Declining Industry
+* Productivity \(Re/Mis\)Allocation and Markups in a Collusive and Declining Industry
 (with Yasutora Watanabe, Nishida is the first author)
 * Collusions in Declining Demand
 (with Satoshi Imahie, Kazuma Takakura, and Yasutora Watanabe)